Playing in theater and Virtual Cinema.

 (1963, Vittorio De Sica) Amidst Italy’s “economic miracle” (“il boom”) of the early 1960s, everybody’s dancing to Chubby Checker’s “The Twist”… and getting filthy rich – everyone except archetypal Everyman loser Alberto Sordi (the great star of Mafioso, The White Sheik, I Vitelloni, etc., etc.), who’s in hock to his eyeballs.
 And everyone in Rome seems to know it, except his beloved status-proud wife Gianna Maria Canale.
 But then rich, rich matron Elena Nicolai (long-time La Scala mezzo stalwart tour-de-forcing in her first movie role) offers him a way out: enough lire to get out of debt – and to re-establish himself – in exchange for … No, not that.
-Biting satire made even blacker by Piero Piccioni’s persistently perky score, and scripted by De Sica’s longtime collaborator Cesare Zavattini (Shoeshine, The Bicycle Thief, Umberto D., Gold of Naples, etc.).
-Never released in the United States, and screened here only a handful of times in fifty-four years, this is its first long-run New York City engagement, with brand new English subtitles by Michael F. Moore and Bruce Goldstein.
+Biting satire made even blacker by Piero Piccioni’s persistently perky score (with help from American pop songs “Let’s Twist Again” and “Wheels”), and scripted by De Sica’s longtime collaborator Cesare Zavattini (Shoeshine, The Bicycle Thief, Umberto D., Gold of Naples, etc.).
+Il Boom was, inexplicably, never released in the United States, until Film Forum’s short run in 2017, and has never been released on home video or via streaming.
+The 4K restoration features a new translation and subtitles by Michael F. Moore and Bruce Goldstein.
 DCP restoration.
 Approx. 88 minutes.
 In Italian with English subtitles.

 A RIALTO PICTURES RELEASE.

 Virtual Cinema program supported by the Robert Gore Rifkind Foundation.

 “CRITIC’S PICK!
 Packed with trenchant observation and mordant wit!”

 – Glenn Kenny, The New York Times